- What type of stud finder are you looking for?

 Perlesmith 7 in 1 2 2/5 inches max, 7 modes, multi-wall scanner/ stud finder

-- Similar to the Bosch D-Tect150 in that it has 7 scanning modes that can reach depths of up to 2.5”.
+- Similar to the Bosch D-Tect150 in that there are 7 scanning modes that can reach depths of up to 2.5”.

-- Get more accurate results with its upgraded measurement modes.
+- Get more accurate results with the upgraded measurement modes.

-#10 Best Tacklife stud finder for moisture detection
+#10 Best DIY for precision & quick detection

 #11 Best 6-mode electronic stud finder

-- Good if you’re mainly scanning for metals
+- Good if you’re mainly deep scanning for metals

 - Rather inefficient at finding live wires.